-Surf Life Saving Queensland’s Westpac Lifesaver Rescue Helicopter Service is one of the oldest community-based helicopter rescue services in the world, this year celebrating its 40th anniversary.
+Surf Life Saving Queensland’s Westpac Lifesaver Rescue Helicopter Service is one of the oldest community-based helicopter rescue services in the world.
 The service has been operating across South-East Queensland since 1976.
 With a highly-trained team of skilled men and women, the service exists for one purpose – to save lives.

 The Westpac Lifesaver Rescue Helicopter Service (WLRHS) is our eyes in the sky and allows Surf Life Saving Queensland (SLSQ) to patrol a vast area of Queensland’s coastline from Rainbow Beach to Rainbow Bay.
 The service patrols the South East Queensland coast and carries out beach surveillance, shark warnings, preventative actions, missing person searches and rescues in the water and on the beach.

 The Westpac Lifesaver Rescue Helicopter Service is also used for emergency response, searches and rescues, working in conjunction with emergency service organisations including the Queensland Police Service, Australian Maritime Safety Authority, and Queensland Fire & Emergency Services.